VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 We can see there is a fifth field along the processes called `:status`.
 This one is mandatory for all component models, and is used to initialise the simulated variables and keep track of their values during the simulation.

-These processes can be simulated using different models.
+Each process is simulated using a model.

 ## Models